williamkrav/slack_mcp_server_p/README.md

 ---

-**Ready to transform your Slack canvas management with Claude!** 🎨✨
+**Ready to transform your Slack workspace management with MCP!** 🎨✨